1-Hour Air Fryer Rotisserie Chicken

 Serving ideas

-Make a simple roast chicken dinner with roast potatoes and vegetables of your choice.
+- Make a simple roast chicken dinner with roast potatoes and vegetables of your choice.
 While your chicken rests, make a simple gravy with the juices that have collected at the bottom of your air fryer.
 Skim off any fat and serve as a French style ‘jus’.
-Alternatively, pour into a small saucepan and heat with cornflour and extra chicken stock (or instant gravy powder) for a more traditional style gravy.
+Alternatively, pour into a small saucepan and heat with cornflour and extra chicken broth for a more traditional style gravy.

-Either these sautéed frozen green beans or stir-fried frozen broccoli would go perfectly, and both take only 10 minutes to make!
-Or how about this 5-minute recipe for frozen spinach?
-Alternatively, make your air fryer do double duty with this air fryer cauliflower.
-Make it in just 12 minutes while your air fried chicken rests.
+- Either these sautéed frozen green beans or stir-fried frozen broccoli would go perfectly, and both take only 10 minutes to make!

-Serve Greek style.
-Make these ‘phenomenal’ Greek potatoes (I don’t say this lightly), and a quick traditional Greek salad.
+- Serve Greek style.
+Make these ‘phenomenal’ Greek potatoes, and a quick traditional Greek salad.
+Or if you don’t want to turn on the oven, go with Greek style potato salad or these stovetop Greek string beans and potatoes.
 Yum – dinner is served!

-Use up the leftovers on pizza or in sandwiches, pastas and crustless quiche (impossible quiche!) or in this creamy chicken and leek pie.
+- Use up the leftovers on pizza or in sandwiches, pastas and crustless quiche (impossible quiche!) or in this baked chicken and spaghetti, or creamy chicken and leek pie.

 Yes!
 Just combine any dried herbs and spices that you have with a little olive oil and you’ll have a tasty rub.
 It really doesn’t matter if you don’t have any of the ingredients that I usually put in my rub – you can create your own!